 Collection agencies begin trying to collect on debts you don’t recognize.

-Sometimes an identity thief can strike even if you’ve been very careful about keeping your personal information to yourself.
-If you suspected that your personal information has been hijacked and misappropriated to commit fraud or theft, take action immediately.
+Sometimes an identity thief can strike even if you have been very careful about keeping your personal information to yourself.
+If you suspected that your personal information has been compromised and misappropriated to commit fraud or theft, take action immediately.
 Keep a record of your conversations and correspondence.

 Close all accounts that you know or believe have been tampered with or opened.